Sonnet 116: Couplet

 By restating his authority as poet and moral watch almost in a sacramental manner on the theme of love, by the use of a paradox, Shakespeare rejects that he may be wrong in stating that true love is immortal: the fact that he has indeed written a lot to the point of having reached sonnet 116 on the theme of love and acquired fame for that is self evident that the opposite cannot be true, that is: what he says cannot be an error (E. Passannanti).
 Men too have indeed loved as love is ingrained in poetry and only lyric poets can testify of men's faculty of experiencing true love (E. Passannanti).

 Each of these critics agree in the essence of the Sonnet and its portrayal of what love really is and what it can withstand, for example, the test of time and the fading of physical attraction of the object of our love.
 The couplet is, therefore, that men have indeed loved both in true and honest affection (this being the most important part of the argument) as well as falsely in the illusions of beauty before just as Shakespeare has written before this sonnet.

-According to Nithya, The couplet consisting of the last two lines ends with the assertion of the poet that if his belief is proved to be wrong, he will never write and that no person has ever loved truly.